Canon 1D C vs M50

 Review summary: Canon 1D C vs M50

 So how do things add up?
 Is there a clear favorite between the Canon 1D C and the Canon M50?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D C: